spring-projects-experimental/spring-boot-thin-launcher/README.md

 and look for Maven settings in `${thin.root}/settings.xml`.

-You can also do a "dry run", just to warm up the cache and not run the app, by setting a System property "thins.dryrun" (to any value).
+You can also do a "dry run", just to warm up the cache and not run the app, by setting a System property "thin.dryrun" (to any value).
 In fact, since you don't need the application code for this (except the `META-INF/thin.properties`), you could run only the launcher, or the wrapper, which might be a useful trick for laying down a file system layer in a container image, for example.

-## Upgrades
+## Upgrades and Profiles

 You can upgrade all the libraries by changing the `thin.properties`.
+You can also read a local `thin.properties` from the current working directory, or set a System property `thin.name` to change the local file name (defaults to `thin`).
+There is also a `thin.profile` (comma separated list) which is appended to `thin.name`, so additional libraries can be added using `thin-{profile}.properties`.
+Profile-specific properties are loaded last so they take precedence.
+You can exclude and remove dependencies by prepending a key in the properties file with `exlcusions.`.

 ## Packaging